Things to Know BEFORE Moving to Los Angeles [2019 Guide]

 The Food Scene in Los Angeles

-Now that you know the kind of effort it takes for a night out on the town, let’s talk about the food itself.
+Now that you know the kind of transportation effort it takes for a night out on the town, let’s talk about the food itself.
 Every major city in the United States has expensive restaurants you can go to for special occasions.
 Los Angeles has no shortage of places to throw around money on fine dining.

 - Thai Town - Thai